Folklore (video game)

-Folklore is a 2007 action role-playing video game developed by Game Republic and published by Sony Computer Entertainment.
-The game is set in Ireland and the Celtic Otherworld of Irish mythology, centering on a young woman named Ellen, and a journalist named Keats, both playable characters who together unravel the mystery that the quaint village of Doolin hides, the mystery that can only be solved by seeking the memories of the dead in the dangerous, Folk-ridden Netherworld.
+Folklore is a 2007 action role-playing video game developed by Game Republic and published by Sony Computer Entertainment for the PlayStation 3.
+Set in Ireland and the Celtic Otherworld of Irish mythology, the game follows two protagonists: a young woman named Ellen and a journalist named Keats, who work together to unravel the mysteries of the quaint village of Doolin by seeking the memories of the dead in the Netherworld.

+Announced at E3 2006 and originally titled Monster Kingdom: Unknown Realms as a companion piece to Gaia's Monster Kingdom: Jewel Summoner, the game was co-directed by Yoshiki Okamoto.
+The first playable demo was released on the Japanese PlayStation Network in May 2007.
+A month later, the soundtrack album, composed by Kenji Kawai and Shinji Hosoe, was released.
+On the review aggregator Metacritic, the game received a generally positive reception.
+Game Republic proposed two sequels for the game to Sony, but Sony did not greenlight the projects due to low sales.

 Gameplay

-Folklore is an action role-playing game, where players control characters in a third-person view to both explore their surroundings and engage in combat.
-From the start, players have a choice to play the game as either of the two lead protagonists, the young woman Ellen or the journalist Keats, both having different yet intertwining plots and play styles.
-The game is split into two worlds, the real world set in the small sea-side Irish village of Doolin and the more fantastical Netherworld inhabited by folk creatures and spirits.
+Folklore is an action role-playing game where players control characters in a third-person view to explore their surroundings and engage in combat.
+From the start, players can choose to play as either Ellen or Keats, each with their own distinct, yet intertwined, storylines and play styles.
+The game takes place in two worlds: the real world, set in the small seaside Irish village of Doolin, and the fantastical Netherworld, which is inhabited by folk creatures and spirits.

-In Doolin, players lead their chosen character throughout the village and surrounding area.
-When in this state, characters are unable to engage in combat or utilize their abilities and instead will be limited to exploring the village's locations and interacting with its inhabitants, containing multiple search and slight puzzle-esque quests that progress the main story and eventually lead them to and from the Netherworld, acting as a hub between worlds and subsequent quests.
+In Doolin, players control the playable character as they explore the village and surrounding area.
+When in this state, characters are unable to engage in combat or use their abilities and are limited to exploring and interacting with the village's inhabitants.
+Doolin contains quests that progress the main story and eventually lead to and from the Netherworld, acting as a hub between worlds and subsequent quests.

-When characters pass into the Netherworld, the gameplay shifts entirely towards the action-adventure side of its genre.
-Basic attack techniques are performed by utilizing "folk", various creatures and spirits that upon defeat can be absorbed for the player's use.
-When a folk is nearly defeated, its spirit will glow red, allowing players to absorb it by locking onto it and performing shaking and yanking motions with the Sixaxis motion control (rather than a conventional button interface) to reel in its energy for use.
-While the player can choose from nearly all folk encountered and absorbed, only four at a time can be mapped to the controller's main four interface/action buttons and used in quick succession for combat with different kinds of folk being better suited for certain situations and techniques such as close-combat, projectile attacks or magic.
-The two playable characters themselves also differ between play styles.
-While Ellen uses a variety of folk as basic strategy and favors a defensive stance with the ability to cloak herself with folk powers, Keats uses more straight up brute force attacks with usually all-round stronger folk along with the ability to release built-up energy to become invincible and perform stronger attacks for a period of time.
+In the Netherworld, the gameplay shifts to action-adventure.
+Basic attack techniques are performed using folk; creatures and spirits that, when defeated, can be absorbed for use by the player.
+When a folk is near defeat, its spirit will glow red, allowing players to absorb it by locking onto it and performing shaking and pulling motions with the Sixaxis to reel in its energy.
+Only four folk can be assigned to the controller's four interface/action buttons at a time.
+Different kinds of folk are better suited for certain situations and techniques, such as melee combat, projectile attacks, or magic.
+The two playable characters also have different play styles.
+Ellen uses a variety of folk and specializes in defense, having the ability to cloak herself with folk powers, while Keats specializes in offense, using brute-force attacks and stronger folk, and has the ability to release built-up energy to become invincible and stronger for a duration.